Skip to content

 5. Measure the referral, because nobody else will

-Here is the problem: UTM parameters get stripped by most LLMs, and the `Referer` header is often blank.
-Tools that claim to "track AI traffic" are mostly guessing.
+The problem: UTM parameters get stripped by most assistants, and the `Referer` header is often blank.
+Tools that promise to "track AI traffic" are mostly guessing.

 What actually works:

-• Add a free-text field to your contact form — "How did you hear about us?" with AI assistants listed as checkbox options.
-This attribution alone is worth the next three tools you were about to install.
+• A free-text or checkbox field on your contact form — "How did you hear about us?" with AI assistants as explicit options.
+Self-reported attribution is worth the next three tools you were about to install.

-• Log the `Referer` header server-side on every pageview.
-When it is `chat.openai.com`, `claude.ai`, `perplexity.ai` or `gemini.google.com`, attribute accordingly.
+• Server-side referrer logging.
+When the referrer is `chat.openai.com`, `claude.ai`, `perplexity.ai` or `gemini.google.com`, attribute accordingly.

-• Watch for `?utm_source=chatgpt.com` — ChatGPT does tag some outbound links this way.
-It is partial but real data.
+• Watch for `?utm_source=chatgpt.com` — ChatGPT tags some outbound links this way.
+Partial but real data.

 Time to first signal

-• Perplexity is the fastest mover — it re-indexes quickly and rewards freshly published `llms.txt` files.
-We have seen brands start appearing in Perplexity answers within 30 days.
+• Perplexity is the fastest mover — it re-indexes quickly and rewards fresh structured content.
+Brands can start appearing in Perplexity answers within about 30 days of the right changes.

 • ChatGPT takes longer because its training corpus refreshes less often — expect 60–90 days for established domains.